nginx/unit-docs/source/news/2024/wasm-component-model-part-2.rst

    $ rustc -V
    rustc 1.76.0 (07dca489a 2024-02-04)

 To work with Wasm Components, we need some additional tooling.
-This is a one-time setup for your machine to be able to write Rust source code and compile it to a WebAssembly Component.
+This is a one-time setup for you to be able to write Rust source code and compile it to a Wasm Component.

 ==========================================================================
 Add the wasm32-wasi compiler target